bruceplai/ml-capstone/README.md

 <h2>AirBnb price prediction model</h2>

-This is a machine learning model whose purpose is to predict prices based on AirBnB listing features.
+<p>This is a machine learning model whose purpose is to predict prices based on AirBnB listing features.
 The purpose of this model is an experiment to determine how accurately one can determine a "reasonable" price of a short term rental given info such as number of rooms, amenities, and location.
 NYC has been chosen in particular due to its large number and variety of listings and to reduce city-to-city or country-to-country data variability.
-Full year data from 2019 was chosen to rule out the impact of the covid-19 pandemic, although a post-coronavirus study could be done with some modifications to the model or data pipeline.
+Full year data from 2019 was chosen to rule out the impact of the covid-19 pandemic, although a post-coronavirus study could be done with some modifications to the model or data pipeline.</p>

-During data exploration and cleaning, I created multiple models for average daily price predicted over certain time frames (year, winter, spring, summer, fall, and select months).
+<p>During data exploration and cleaning, I created multiple models for average daily price predicted over certain time frames (year, winter, spring, summer, fall, and select months).
 This experimentation is described in more detail <a href="https://docs.google.com/document/d/1gz1ZgBgyygkYrr9so776RsldtAkHHBHxNWZpARoW3rA/edit?usp=sharing">here</a>.
-Possible additional models that can be added in the future can include days around certain holidays or weekends vs. weekdays.
+Possible additional models that can be added in the future can include days around certain holidays or weekends vs. weekdays.</p>

 <h3>Deploying the model</h3>